 Mental capacity is the ability to make a particular decision or take a particular action at the time the decision or action needs to be taken.
 Capacity can vary over time and by the decision to be made.
 The inability to make a decision or take action could be caused by a variety of permanent or temporary conditions.
 The Mental Capacity Act 2005 requires an assumption that people aged 16 or over have capacity to make decisions unless it can be shown that they lack capacity to make a decision for themselves, at the time the decision needs to be made.
 Unwise decisions do not necessarily indicate lack of capacity.
-If you suspect that an adult may not have capacity to make a decision about an area of their life and may therefore not be able to make an informed decision, you should inform the DSO of this so that they can ask Adult Social Care to undertake a Capacity Assessment, unless you have received training to enable you to undertake a Capacity Assessment yourself.
+If you suspect that an adult may not have capacity to make a decision about an area of their life and may therefore not be able to make an informed decision, you should inform the DSO of this so that they can ask Adult Social Care to undertake a Capacity Assessment.